pojntfx/panrpc/README.md

 }()
 ```

-Now that we can restart the coffee machine/server again like so:
+Now we can restart the coffee machine/server again like so:

 ```shell
 $ go run ./cmd/coffee-machine/main.go